liquity/dev/README.md

 - All team members and partners are unable to access their locked up LQTY tokens

-- The Liquity admin address may transfer tokens **only to verified one-year lockup contracts**
+- The Liquity admin address may transfer tokens **only to verified lockup contracts with an unlock date at least one year after system deployment**

-Thus only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Pool depositors via the `CommunityIssuance` contract.
+Also, separate LQTY allocations are made at deployent to EOAs that hold the LQTY reserved for LP rewards and for bug bounties/hackathons.
+Aside from these allocations, the only LQTY made freely available in this first year is the LQTY that is publically issued to Stability Pool depositors via the `CommunityIssuance` contract.

 ### Lockup Implementation and admin transfer restriction

-A `LockupContractFactory` is used to deploy `OneYearLockupContracts` in the first year.
-During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `OneYearLockupContract` that is registered in and was deployed through the `LockupContractFactory`.
+A `LockupContractFactory` is used to deploy `LockupContracts` in the first year.
+During the first year, the `LQTYToken` checks that any transfer from the Liquity admin address is to a valid `LockupContract` that is registered in and was deployed through the `LockupContractFactory`.

-After the first year, anyone may deploy `CustomDurationLockupContracts` via the factory.

 ### Launch sequence and vesting process